sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d03_odm_lab/exercise.md

 1. If you haven't already, take a look at the solutions for what you have completed.
 2. Check out the "Driver Code" at the bottom.
 This code will run a few of your functions and see if they are working properly.
-3. Paste the Driver Code into the bottom of your JS document, and run your document in the node REPL.
+3. Paste the Driver Code into the bottom of your JS document, and run your document in the node REPL by running `node mini_mongoose.js' in your terminal
+4. Make adjustments if it isn't running as expected.

 ###Stretch Challenges